t-puetz/proxmox-machines-updater/DOCUMENTATION.md

 #### StateMachine

-*Has the abality to walk through the states which in our case are equal to all downtime subtasks to be done.
+*Has the ability to walk through the states which in our case are equal to all downtime subtasks to be done.
 It always nows the current, the next and the previous state, can go back and forward, it can reset the states and it can tel whether it is at the end or the beginning of its state/task list.
 It can also detect whether or not the current state index is inside the state list range*